Logius-standaarden/BOMOS-Verdieping/ch03_Operationeel_EN.md

 # Operational
 This section looks in more detail at subjects related to strategic subjects from the Management and Development Model.

-## Process for the development and management of a standard (Main activity: Operational)
+## Process for the Development and Management of a Standard (Main activity: Operational)

 The primary standardisation activity is the operational process: How is the standard eventually created?